7 Pinot Noir Facts

 Nestled in the southern-most reaches of Oregon, riding the border of California and comprised of 3 adjacent river valleys is the Rogue Valley AVA (a sub-appellation of the Southern Oregon AVA).
 The area was originally planted by European settlers in the mid-1800s with the first official winery being Valley…

 It’s California Wine Month!
 What better way to celebrate than to kick it off by learning about California’s native grape.
 It is a common misunderstanding that Zinfandel is the native California grape.
-In fact, Zinfandel is actually Primativo from Italy – or wait… is Primativo Zinfandel from California? …
+In fact, Zinfandel is actually Primitivo from Italy – or wait… is Primitivo Zinfandel from California? …

 All About Pinot Noir